Finding an apprenticeship

 What is the role of the university as training provider?

-University of Brighton assesses your progress and supports you during their apprenticeship.
-We work very closely with the employer to ensure that apprentices receive:
+University of Brighton assesses your progress and supports you during your apprenticeship.
+We work closely with your employer to ensure that you receive:

 - an induction programme